* NB. Size for initial entry – 1280 px longest length *

 Light.
 The use of light is key to a good landscape and the most important thing is that the light is appropriate to the image.
 There are many different types of ‘good’ light; storm light, early morning light, even flat light can be perfect, depending on the subject.

 Composition.
 When editing your images for entry, make sure that you stand back from them and view them as a whole.
 Is there a tree growing out of the back of a sheep?
 Is the whole thing on a slant?
 Would it have been better if you’d moved a few feet to the left?
 Or held the camera nearer to the ground?
 There are a lot of factors that contribute to the overall composition of an image, but it should be very obvious when everything has come together and looks right.

 Emotion.
 This is a tricky one, as it is a very personal thing and hard to define.
-A good photograph will include some of the emotion that the photographer was feeling at the time it was taken and a strong emotion, whether good or bad, can lift a picture above the ordinary.
+A good photograph will convey some of the emotion that the photographer was feeling at the time it was taken and a strong emotion, whether good or bad, can lift a picture above the ordinary.
 It is also a very good idea to seek a few opinions on the images you wish to enter.
 It can be difficult to assess your own work and be objective as there are always other factors that interfere – it may have been a particularly hard shot to get, you may have waited three days in a rainy camper van – but that does not necessarily make it good, so an opinion from someone who was not there when the picture was taken is invaluable.